dburhanna/ProblemSolvingwithIOTandPython/README.md

 [![Japanese](https://img.shields.io/badge/-Japanese-red)](translations/README.ja.md)
 -->

+# An Introduction to Problem Solving with IoT and Python
-# IoT for Beginners - A Curriculum
+## A Curriculum

 Azure Cloud Advocates at Microsoft are pleased to offer a 12-week, 24-lesson curriculum all about IoT basics.
 Each lesson includes pre- and post-lesson quizzes, written instructions to complete the lesson, a solution, an assignment and more.
 Our project-based pedagogy allows you to learn while building, a proven way for new skills to 'stick'.